netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 Please also note the configuration of customs information in the product attributes, see section `International shipments`_.

-Furthermore, in this configuration section, the default values for additional DHL services must be defined.
+Furthermore, in this configuration section, the default values for additional DHL services can be defined.

 - *Print only if codeable*: If this is enabled, only shipments with perfectly valid addresses will be accepted by DHL.
 Otherwise, DHL will reject the shipment